AbhinavPradeep/abhinav-blog/content/blog/db-1/index.md

 ShowPostNavLinks: true
 ShowRssButtonInSectionTermList: true
 tags:
-  - "data structures"
-  - "algorithms"
+  - "DBMS"
-  - "hash table"
+  - "Embedded programming"
-  - "probing"
+  - "Raspberry Pi Pico"
-  - "list chaining"
-  - "tree chaining"
-summary: "This article covers the hash table data structure.
-Covers probing and chaining techniques."
-# images:
+summary: "First in a series about building a DBMS on the Raspberry Pi Pico.
+This article covers the first step in this process: programming flash memory"
+#images:
-#    - images/CI2.png
+#    - images/ChipLayout.png
 # hideCoverImage: true
-# cover:
+cover:
-#     image: "images/CI2.png"
+    image: "images/ChipLayout.png"
-#     alt: "Measure Theory - Part 2"
-#     caption: "Measure Theory - Part 2"
+    alt: "Building a DBMS on the Raspberry Pi Pico: Part 1, Programming flash memory"
-#     relative: true
+    relative: true
-#     hidden: true
+    hidden: true
 editPost:
   URL: "https://github.com/AbhinavPradeep/abhinav-blog/blob/main/content"
   Text: "Edit this post on github" # edit text
   appendFilePath: true # to append file path to Edit link
 ---

+## Introduction

 The purpose of this project is to understand how database systems work under the hood.
 I chose to use the Raspberry Pi Pico to work as close to baremetal as possible and to gain a deeper appreciation of embedded systems programming.
 The specific board being used is the Pico W. Code will be written in C using the C/C++ SDK (very helpful and detailed documentation found [here](https://www.raspberrypi.com/documentation/microcontrollers/c_sdk.html)).

+## Memory on the Pico

 As a first step, this article covers reading and writing to the 2MiB of external flash memory on the board.
 This memory is the only non-volatile memory available to us and is also where the compiled executable lives.
 Below is a block diagram of the RP2040 chip:

 ![targets](images/ChipLayout.png)